bpype/blender-studio-pipeline/scripts-blender/addons/asset_pipeline/README.md

 ## Key Concepts
 **Task Layers** Task Layers are defined in a JSON file that describes the number of layers used to manage the asset.
-Typically each task layer is given it's own file, artists can optionally house multiple task layers inside the same file if required.
+Typically each task layer is given its own file, artists can optionally house multiple task layers inside the same file if required.
 Each task layer is used to describe a step in the asset making process (e.g."Modeling", "Rigging", "Shading").
 The number and content of a task layer is fully customizable by the artist.

 **Ownership** Each piece of data in the Asset Pipeline is owned by a task layer, this includes Objects, Task Layer Collections and Transferable Data.
 The owner of data is the only person who can contribute to that piece of data, including modifying or removing that data.
 Objects implicitly will own the meshes and other types of object data, multiple objects referencing the same mesh is not supported.